-Convened by EAT Forum
+Convened by EAT Foundation

 The Data Systems Catalyst Group aims to provide financial decision-makers in the public, private, and multilateral sectors with new tools to assess the landscape of risk and opportunity (wider, long-term value-creation potential) inherent in resilience-building practices, emerging business models, and standardize the practice of “good food finance”.